louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

 legal responsibility, for any injuries and property damage policyholders or their families cause to other people.
 This includes damage caused by household pets.
 Damage caused by most disasters is covered but there are exceptions.
-Startrek Standard homeowners policies do not cover flooding (except in the state of Arizona - flood damage coverage is available in the state of Arizona), earthquakes or poor maintenance.
+Startrek Standard homeowners policies cover flooding in the state of Arizona.However in other states flooding,  earthquakes or poor maintenance is not covered.
 Flood coverage, for all other states other than Arizona, is available in the form of a separate policy both from the National Flood Insurance Program (NFIP) and from a few private insur- ers.
 Earthquake coverage is available either in the form of an endorsement or as a separate policy.
 Most maintenance-related problems are the homeowners’ responsibility.